jldbasa/jldbasa_old.github.io/source/_posts/2014-03-02-rails-security-pitfalls.markdown

 title: "rails security pitfalls"
 date: 2014-03-02 06:00:10 -0800
 comments: true
-categories:
+categories: Rails
 ---
-on this post i will cover all the security related stuff for rails which i learned over the last couple of years.
+in this post i will cover the security related stuff for rails which i learned over the last couple of years.

-rails is secure by default (for hackers? maybe not), but a simple mistake will lead to a catastrophe.
+security is **hard**. rails is pretty secure by default (from hackers? maybe not), but a simple mistake will lead to a catastrophe. as much as possible, try to avoid the common pitfalls. as the saying goes **prevention is better than cure**

 # Common Attacks